LostMa-ERC/heurist-api/README.md

 - ex. `_COLUMN`: When your record's data field uses a name reserved for other purposes in SQL, i.e. "language," the suffix `_COLUMN` is appended to it.
 - ex. `TRM-ID`: Vocabulary terms are repeated twice in the transformed DuckDB table.
 First, the term itself is directly available in the column named after the data field.
 Second, a unique identifier for the term is given in a column with the same name as the first but modified with the suffix `TRM-ID`.
 Use this ID to join on the `trm` table and get more metadata about the vocabulary term.
 - ex. `list[typing.Optional[...]]`: When a data field can be repeated on a record, its value in the transformed DuckDB table is a list.
+- ex. `...
+H-ID`: When a data field is a foreign key that references another table, that column name has the suffix `H-ID`.
+This is useful if you want to re-import this data field into Heurist, which requires all foreign-key columns to have this suffix.

 ## Further Resources